What is the difference between a REALTOR® and a licensed broker?

 The main difference is that a Realtor® belongs to the National Association of Realtors®.
 A Realtor® adheres to a strict code of ethics that establishes obligations that may be higher than those mandated by law.

 I’m interested in getting my real estate license.
 How do I do that?

-You can find that information at the Mingle School of Real Estate, the official real estate school of the Charlotte Regional Realtor® Association.
+You can find that information at the Canopy Real Estate Institute, the official real estate school of Canopy Realtor® Association.

 I want to join the association but I don’t know what I will owe.
 How do I figure that out?

 Every new member pays a one-time initiation fee of $250 plus prorated local/state/national dues.
 The Canopy Realtor® Association fee schedule is located here.
 The Canopy MLS fee schedule is located here.

 I would like to file a complaint against a Realtor®.
 What do I do?

 I am already a member of another association.
 Can I join your association?
 If I join, will I get double billed for my dues?

 Every Realtor® member can join another association as a secondary member.
 If you currently hold primary Realtor® membership with an association in the state of North Carolina, you would only pay local dues to our association.
 If you hold primary Realtor® membership in an association outside of North Carolina, you would pay local and state dues to our association.

 I am an appraiser and need MLS access.
 Do I have to join the Realtor® association?